Pierre Hola: Career

-He has scored 465 points for Tonga.
-He also holds for the most points scored in one match for Tonga (44) against South Korea which included 2 tries and 17 from 17 conversions (world record).
-He has represented Tonga in the IRB Pacific 5 Nations where he was one of the players of the tournament for them as well as in the 2007 IRB Pacific Nations Cup..
+In 2016, he began playing for the Helensvale Hogs.

 2007 RWC

-He was an integral part of Tonga's successful rugby world cup 2007 campaign again being their top scorer kicking 44 points for the 2nd consecutive world cup tournament.
+He was an integral part of Tonga's successful rugby world cup 2007 campaign, again being their top scorer kicking 44 points for the 2nd consecutive world cup tournament.
 A memorable moment for him came from the hard-fought 30-25 loss to the eventual champions South Africa.
-Trapped inside the Tongan 22, he launched an audacious cross field kick to set up a brilliant counterattack which resulted in one of the tries of the tournament (scored by Viliami Vaki).
+Trapped inside the Tongan 22, he launched a cross field kick to set up a counterattack which resulted in one of the tries of the tournament (scored by Viliami Vaki).

 Pacific Nations Cup

 Hola was a late call-up for the Tongan team in the 2008 IRB Pacific Nations Cup.
 He would play in their 35-13 loss to Japan, 15-20 defeat to Samoa and 27-16 victory over Fiji.
-He has since been selected for the 2008 Pacific Islanders rugby union team to tour Europe in November playing games against France, England and Italy.
+He has since been selected for the 2008 Pacific Islanders rugby union team to tour Europe in November, playing games against France, England and Italy.